-There are multiple methods you can use to invest in the FTSE 100 Index.
-Consider factors such as the relative size of transaction fees for each approach, as well as the level customer service that you want when investing.
-Here are some of the most popular ways to invest in the FTSE 100, and a brief summary of why you might want to consider them.
+There are multiple ways to invest, depending on factors such as the relative size of transaction fees for each approach, as well as the level customer service that you want when investing.
+Here are some of the most popular options and a brief summary of why you might want to consider them.

 An ETF (exchange-traded fund) is an investment fund that’s traded on a stock exchange in a manner similar to an individual stock.
 You can trade FTSE 100 ETFs any time during regular stock market hours, giving them an edge over some other investment methods which only trade once a day when markets close.
 ETFs usually include numerous different assets at once, such as stocks, bonds, commodities, or all the stocks listed on an index such as the FTSE 100.
-An ETF can be a smart, low-cost way to invest in the Financial Times Stock Exchange 100 Index, granting you access to a diversified portfolio of 100 blue-chip stocks along with the flexibility of being able to trade your investment at any time during the day.
+An ETF can be a smart, low-cost way to start on the stock market, granting you access to a diversified portfolio of 100 blue-chip stocks along with the flexibility of being able to trade your investment at any time during the day.